HULTIG/semantic-graph-ml-framework/README.md

 ## MAPE - K Loop Scenario

-To effectively demonstrate the use of this project we have the following scenario:
+To demonstrate the use of this project we have the following scenario:

 ## Example Use Case: Healthcare Monitoring
 - **Scenario:** Healthcare Monitoring Monitor patient health using IoT devices and environmental data.
 - **Steps:**
   1. Transform sensor data to RDF.
-  2. Enrich RDF with semantic annotations and context.
+  2. Enrich RDF with semantic annotations and context with R2RML mapping scripts.
   3. Build a knowledge graph.
   4. Use Graph ML to detect anomalies or predict patient risk.
   5. Trigger adaptive actions(e.g., caregiver notifications, environment adjustments).